Red-vented cockatoo: Description and taxonomy

 Their plumage is all white with red undertail coverts tipped white, yellowish undertail, and pale-yellow underwings.
 They average 12 in long and have an 8.6 in wingspan.

-Ebird describes it as, "A rare large parrot of forest on Palawan and several other scattered islands.
-Heavily persecuted.
-Can roost on small islets or in mangroves and forage in more open areas, including agricultural fields.
-Mostly white with a pale yellowish cheek, undertail, and underwings and a red patch under the base of the tail.
-Note the pale bill and the bare white skin around the eye.
-Hidden crest is usually held flat.
-Unmistakable.
-Voice includes various nasal or rasping squawks."

 The red-vented cockatoo makes a characteristic bleating call, as well as screeching or whistling noises that are common to most cockatoos.
 It is quieter than most cockatoos, and much quieter than the white cockatoo or salmon-crested cockatoo.